About the .NET Foundation

 Vice President of the .NET Foundation and a former Executive Director.
 Principal Program Manager at Microsoft.

-Product Manager at GitHub, frequent .NET open source contributor.
+Staff Software Engineer at GitHub, frequent .NET open source contributor.

 Senior Engineer from Microsoft .NET Framework team helping lead open source initiatives.

 Senior Engineer from Microsoft ASP.NET Framework team helping lead open source initiatives.